What is a MakerSpace?

 Smithsonian National Museum of Natural History: Virtual tours of the collections take you right inside the museum!

 - Kindergarten and Grade 1 students may borrow one book at a time.
 Grade 2/3 and Grade 4/5 students may borrow two books at a time.
-Books may be borrowed for one week, with two renewals, if necessary.
+Books may be borrowed for one week; the students will renew their books if they are not yet finished reading them.
+The students are welcome to come get a new book from the Learning Commons whenever they are in need of one.
 Whether books go home or stay at school will be at the discretion of the homeroom teacher.

 Lost or Damaged Books

 - Normal wear and tear of library books is to be expected.
-However, books damaged beyond reasonable use (for example, books with missing pages, water damage, torn covers, and excessive marking or staining) will be removed from circulation and a replacement fee will be assessed.
+However, books damaged beyond reasonable use (for example, books with missing pages, water damage, torn covers, and excessive marking or staining) will be removed from circulation and a replacement fee will be assessed, alternatively a student can donate a book.

-- Replacement fees are collected for lost and damaged books via SchoolCash Online.
+- Replacement fees can be collected for lost and damaged books via SchoolCash Online.
 Should you be charged for a lost or damaged book, you will receive an email notice describing the reason for the fee and can pay for this online.